increano/odzai/docs/Current focus/supabase-rls-policies.md

 ALTER TABLE users_roles ENABLE ROW LEVEL SECURITY;

 -- Admin users can manage all roles
-CREATE POLICY "Admins can manage all roles" ON users_roles USING (auth.jwt() -> 'app_metadata' ->> 'role' = 'admin')
+CREATE POLICY "Admins can manage all roles" ON user_roles USING (auth.jwt() -> 'app_metadata' ->> 'role' = 'admin')
   WITH CHECK (auth.jwt() -> 'app_metadata' ->> 'role' = 'admin');

 -- Users can view their own role
-CREATE POLICY "Users can view their own role" ON users_roles FOR SELECT USING (auth.uid() = user_id);
+CREATE POLICY "Users can view their own role" ON user_roles FOR SELECT USING (auth.uid() = user_id);
 ```